How to Earn Interest on Crypto in 2023

 Exchange lending works a lot like a money market fund, matching borrowers with lenders.
 You deposit your crypto into a lending pool, and borrowers can take collateralized loans from the pool.
 But while exchange lending is one of the easiest ways to earn passive income with crypto, it’s not foolproof.

 Risks for this type of earning include the chance that the exchange itself might pause withdrawals or go out of business, as happened with FTX.
 Be sure to research the exchange before depositing your crypto.
-There are no guarantees.
+There are no bank bailouts or FDIC insurance in crypto.

 2. DeFi Lending